-The CSO IO table contains more disaggregated information in relation to costs than the CIP which contains information on Materials and fuels, Industrial Services and Non-industrial Services.
-In the accompanying Annex we report the detailed disaggregation of (a) the food and beverages sector into sub sector components, (b) the agriculture and fisheries inputs into the processing sector and (c) the food to food primary flows and the destinations of flows from the food processing sectors.
-In Appendix 4 (BIO Annex Tables 21 and 22), total food and beverages are disaggregated into sub-sector components at the domestic level.
-Imports for intermediate use are subtracted (Imports less Goods for Resale) to get domestic output.
-In the IO model, the three input components are further disaggregated using the same ratios as at the total sector level.

-Utilising data consistent with the primary food sectors in Table 23, the agriculture and fisheries inputs into the processing sector are reported, while the food sector to food sector primary flows are reported in Table 24.
-Without further information, it is assumed that this is diagonal with inputs from the same sector and without any inter-sub-sector flows.
+In the BIO Annex we report the detailed disaggregation of (a) the food and beverages sector into sub sector components, (b) the agriculture and fisheries inputs into the processing sector and (c) the food to food primary flows and the destinations of flows from the food processing sectors.
+In Appendix 4 (Tables 21 and 22), we disaggregate total food and beverages into sub-sector components at the domestic level.
+We subtract imports for intermediate use (Imports less Goods for Resale) to get domestic output.
+In the input-output model, we further disaggregate the three input components using the same ratios as at the total sector level.
+Utilising data, consistent with the primary food sectors in Table 23, we report the agriculture and fisheries inputs into the processing sector, while in Table 24, we report the food sector to food sector primary flows.
+Without further information, we make the assumption that this is diagonal with inputs from the same sector and without any inter-sub-sector flows.
 While this is a relatively strong assumption, it will have relatively minor qualitative impact upon the overall multipliers.
 Table 25 describes the destinations of flows from the food processing sectors.